 First we need to understand a little about clay soil.
 Clay is formed from ultra fine rock particles that have eroded over time.
 These particles crystallize, draw together and strongly bond in stacked layers.
 Some clay particles can be so small that they can only be seen with an electron microscope.
 These clay particles can have the ability to hold nutrients where sand and silt particles cannot.

-Sodium can exist in the soil which may come from well water, reservoir water, animal activity, etc. This sodium acts as a dispersing agent pushing the particles into the smallest openings which makes the clay very dense and compacted.
+Salt can exist in the soil which may come from well water, reservoir water, animal activity, etc. This acts as a dispersing agent pushing the particles into the smallest openings.
+This makes the clay very dense and compacted.
 When clay is in this state the flow of air and water is greatly restricted.
 Root development becomes difficult as does the activity of macro organisms in the soil such as earthworms.

 The compact clay can also physically bind nutrients out of the reach of roots.
 Nutrients can also be leached or washed out of the soil ending up as downstream pollution.
 The pH of the soil can also cause nutrient tie-up caused by alkalinity of the soil.